-INFORMATION APPENDIX 1 Advance Payment of Group Life Benefits
+INFORMATION APPENDIX I Advance Payment of Group Life Benefits

-The guidelines regarding payment of group life benefits for terminally ill employees pursuant to Clause 16.4 - Group Life Insurance are as follows:
+The guidelines regarding payment of group life benefits for terminally ill employees pursuant to Article 16.4 are as follows:

-- 1. Death must be "expected" within 12 months.
-The employee's attending physician will be required to provide sufficient medical information, including the employee's diagnosis and prognosis, to allow the group life insurance carrier to assess the life expectancy. - 2.
-Requests for advance payments must be in writing and should be accompanied by evidence of financial need. - 3.
+1. Death must be "expected" within 24 months.
+The employee's attending physician will be required to provide sufficient medical information, including the employee's diagnosis and prognosis, to allow the group life insurance carrier to assess the life expectancy.

+- 2. Requests for advance payments must be in writing. - 3.
 Authorization from the Employer must be submitted with the employee's request. - 4.
-The amount of the payment will be 50% of the life insurance coverage, subject to a maximum of \$40,000. - 5.
+The amount of the payment will be 50% of the life insurance coverage, subject to a maximum of \$50,000. - 5.
 A signed release will be obtained from the insured employee prior to payment being made.
 A release is not required from designated revocable beneficiaries as they have no legal rights to life insurance proceeds until after the insured's death.
-Situations involving irrevocable beneficiaries or divorce judgments will require special releases.
+Situations involving irrevocable beneficiaries or divorce judgements will require special releases.